Bhaskar-JR/Bhaskar-JR.github.io/Pages/Python & R/Custom function for Univariate categorical overview/Custom function for Univariate categorical overview.md

 - font family
 - font size parameter for xtick-labels, y-tick labels, axis labels
 - Maximum Number of categorical levels per attribute to display
+- Configuring the text annotation of categorical levelwise count/proportion

 The function requires atleast a dataframe to retun a output.